sangampandey21/CiviliansAwareness/README.md

 * User Information & SOS Forms -

-  Collects critical civilian data—such as name, contact, blood group, and nearby dependents — to help in disaster coordination and rescue missions.
+  It Collects critical civilian data—such as name, contact, blood group, and nearby dependents — to help in disaster coordination and rescue missions.

 * Patriotic Media Integration -